CommonAccord/Cmacc-Org/Doc/S/Index/Startup.md

 Ti=Startup Documents

 Note=This is a collection of more recent work on startup company documents.
-We do not include many of the document of general purpose that a startup might use, only ones that are specifically intended for startups.
+These are only the ones that specifically intended for startups.
+Look in other categories for documents of general purpose that might also be useful for startups.

 SaaS-YC:=[G/YCombinator-SaaS-CmA/]